BryanWriggler/Fall-2025/Math 220A/Final/Math_220A_Final.typ

 = Bonus:

-As of an apology, the last several question (Problem 8-11) took me a long while to finish, so the answer for these may not be complete.
+Apology here, the last several question (Problem 8-11) took me a long while to understand and finish, so the answer for these may not be complete.

 == ND//12
 #problem[